In This Section

 The alerts won’t be every day or even every week.
 Typically they will be on coldest winter mornings and hottest summer afternoons.
 Moving some electricity use out of those time periods and into different hours of the day will help hold down everyone's costs.

-Sign up today.
-Visit the website www.BeatThePeak.com, where you can select to receive Beat the Peak alerts by text message, email or phone call.
+Sign up today at the Beat the Peak website, where you can select to receive Beat the Peak alerts by text message, email, or phone call.